 The testing of slaughtered pigs and cattle for Salmonella is done by swabbing carcass surfaces.
-For each animal species, a total of 3,000 swab samples should be collected at slaughter.
-For each slaughter-house, the estimated sample sizes ranged from 1 to 658 and from 1 to 516 for cattle and swine, respectively.
+For each animal species, 3,000 swab samples should be collected at slaughter.
 The number of swab samples of cattle and swine from each slaughterhouse equals the number of lymph node samples.
 The sampling is distributed evenly throughout the year.
 The sampling is done near the end of the slaughter line before the carcasses are refrigerated.
 Approx. 1,400 cm2 of each carcass is swabbed (8).